SimmonsRitchie/get-pop/README.md

 A command line utility that generates CSVs of county-level population data for specified US states.

+Data is based on 2019 U.S. census data.

 ## Install

 ```pip install get-pop```